githubuser0xFFFF/Qt-Advanced-Docking-System/doc/user-guide.md

 ### `AutoHideDockHasMinimizeButton`

-Similar to the reason for `AutoHideCloseButtonCollapsesDock`, if this flag is set, the auto hide widget will have a minimize button that collapses the auto hide widget.
+For similar reasons as `AutoHideCloseButtonCollapsesDock`, this flag can be set so that the auto hide widget will have a minimize button that collapses the dock.

 ## DockWidget Feature Flags